 Nowadays, we are getting good cameras in Smartphones itself.
 Almost, all smartphones come with dual cameras, one in the front for selfies and one at the back.

-This feature makes smartphone cameras more attractive to people who are looking for the DSLR camera features in a compact size.
+This feature makes smartphone cameras more attractive to people who are looking for DSLR camera features in a compact size.

 The rise of smartphones with good cameras resulted in the decline of point and shoot cameras.
 Some smartphone even allows you to capture the image in RAW format, which you can edit later.

-But, don’t expect this RAW file to have the same amount of picture details like a DSLR or a mirrorless one.
+But, don’t expect this RAW file to have the same amount of picture details as a DSLR or a mirrorless one.
 These types of cameras are mostly suited for people who always want to have some camera in their pocket or for those who don’t want to carry separate cameras.

 5. Bridge Cameras

 Bridge camera, as the name suggests lies in between point and shoot cameras and DSLR cameras.
-These types of cameras come with a fixed lens, and most of the Bridge cameras cover the telephoto focal range.
+These types of cameras come with a fixed lens, and most of the bridge cameras cover the telephoto focal range.